Yuman–Cochimí languages: Classification

-Cochimí and Halchidhoma are now dormant.
+Cochimí and Halchidhoma are extinct.
 Cucapá is the Spanish name for the Cocopa.
 Diegueño is the Spanish name for Ipai–Kumeyaay–Tipai, now often referred to collectively as Kumeyaay.
 Upland Yuman consists of several mutually intelligible dialects spoken by the politically distinct Yavapai, Hualapai, and Havasupai.

 Proto-language

 Urheimat

 Mauricio Mixco of the University of Utah points to a relative lack of reconstructible Proto-Yuman terms for aquatic phenomena as evidence against a coastal, lacustrine, or riverine Urheimat.

 Reconstruction

 Proto-Yuman reconstructions by Mixco (1978):